ravindu644/Ubuntu-Chroot/README.md

 <a id="gui"></a>
 ## 💻 Access the GUI

-Once you've set up your user account following the [Get Started](#usage) section, the XFCE Desktop Environment will automatically start when you start the chroot from the WebUI.
+Once you've set up your user account following the [Get Started](#usage) section, **the XFCE Desktop Environment will automatically start when you start the chroot from the WebUI - no need to type anything in the terminal !**

-### Local Access (Same Device)

 The default method to access the GUI is using the VNC protocol with a VNC viewer application.